The Case for Owning Your Critical Business Logic

 Google Workspace or Microsoft 365.
 Building your own would be absurd.

 These are not your competitive advantage.
 They are infrastructure.
-The own vs rent software decision is about allocating ownership where it creates the most value.
+The own vs rent business software decision is about allocating ownership where it creates the most value.
 Renting commodity infrastructure frees your budget and attention for the systems that actually define how your business operates.

 When You Should Own Your Software